Scalable async RPC

 Report worker activity using AMQP

 osrdyne needs to maintain queue usage statistics in order to know when worker groups can be stopped.
-At first, we considered having workers use redis to store the timestamp of the last processed message for the queue.
+At first, we considered having workers use valkey to store the timestamp of the last processed message for the queue.
 We decided against it as:

 - it would mean the workers store a timestamp directly in database, read by a supervisor process. it’s a pretty bad design